 The proposed Poultry Unit is designed to incorporate a slatted floor for the poultry manure, this design has a proven history of creating no odour.
 The manure is then regularly removed from the building.
-A poultry unit removes manure less frequently than other agricultural enterprises, the nearest receptor is 273 metres away reducing the risk of smell and is under the control of the applicant.
-There are two further receptors within 400 meters.
+A poultry unit removes manure less frequently than other agricultural enterprises, the nearest unrelated receptor is over 360 metres away reducing the risk of smell and is under the control of the applicant.
+There are no further receptors within 400 meters other than the farmhouse of the applicants.